Skip to main content

 • “The character development feels shallow and lacks depth, making it hard to connect with anyone in the story.”

-• “I was disappointed by how predictable the character arcs were; there were no surprising twists or growth.”
+• “I was disappointed by how quickly the characters' arcs were resolved, leaving little room for growth or meaningful change.”

-• “The dialogue is often cringeworthy, which detracts from the overall development of the characters.”
+• “The dialogue is often clichéd and fails to convey the complexity of the characters' emotions.”

 Buy Sonic the Hedgehog 4: Episode II